blue-research/qlang/README.md

 3. Design a new ansatz algorithm (e.g., sentence length agnostic?)

 ### Tasks
+1. Run experiments using a different number of layers.
-1. Run experiments on both mc and rc dataset
+2. Run experiments on rc dataset
-2. Plot both loss and accuracy
-3. Use HPC parallelism to speed things up
+3. Plot ansatz circuit
-4. Interpret experiment results
+4. Explain results (effects of normalization, rewriting it again)
+5. Discuss increasing the length of sentences (more parameters?)

 ### Study Resources
 - https://arxiv.org/abs/2211.00727